Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Experiments

-To model the setting where we only observe temporal marginals, we subsample at the rate $dt=0.05$ to produce $N=20$ marginals with $M=500$ observations per time.
-To perform parameter estimation, we use $30$ iterations of our APPEX algorithm, such that the initial reference SDE is an isotropic Brownian motion $\mathrm{d}X_t = \sigma \mathrm{d}W_t$, even when the true process has anisotropic noise.
+To perform parameter estimation, we use $30$ iterations of our APPEX algorithm, such that the first reference SDE is an isotropic Brownian motion $\mathrm{d}X_t = \sigma \mathrm{d}W_t$, even when the true process has anisotropic noise.
 To model the realistic setting where diffusion is not precisely known, we assume that the initial guess of the diffusion's trace is within an order of magnitude of the ground truth trace $\text{tr}(H)$.
 Specifically, we initialize $A^{(0)} = 0, H^{(0)}=\sigma^2 \Id \ s.t. \ \sigma^2 \sim \text{tr}(H)10^{\text{Unif}(-1,1)}$.
-Because the first reference SDE is $\sigma \mathrm{d}W_t$, we note that the first iteration of APPEX is equivalent to inferring trajectories using the Waddington-OT (WOT) method from \cite{schiebinger2019optimal}, based on standard regularized OT \eqref{eq: entropic_OT_problem} with $\epsilon^2 = \sigma^2 \Delta t$, followed by MLE parameter estimation.
+Because the first reference SDE is $\sigma \mathrm{d}W_t$, we note that the first iteration of APPEX is equivalent to performing MLE on trajectories that were inferred using the Waddington-OT (WOT) method from \citet{schiebinger2019optimal}, based on standard entropy regularized OT \eqref{eq: entropic_OT_problem} with $\epsilon^2 = \sigma^2 \Delta t$.
 APPEX and WOT are distinguished by the fact that APPEX benefits from further iterations, and allows the reference SDE to have anisotropic diffusion and non-zero drift.
-For each iteration of APPEX, we use Sinkhorn's algorithm to solve the anisotropic entropy-regularized optimal transport problem for trajectory inference, and we use the closed form MLE solutions from Proposition \eqref{prop: MLE_SDE_params}.
+For each iteration of APPEX, we use Sinkhorn's algorithm to solve the anisotropic entropy-regularized optimal transport problem for trajectory inference, and we use the closed form MLE solutions from Proposition \ref{prop: MLE_SDE_params}.
 Due to time complexity and numerical stability, we use linearized discretizations for the Gaussian transition kernels (unless $d=1$).